-Fear grows in Jewish community after 100 bomb threats at Jewish centers
+Jewish center bomb threats top 100; kids pulled from schools

 The alarm from the bomb threats, combined with the recent vandalism at Jewish cemeteries in St. Louis and in Philadelphia, have led some to see a pattern of rising anti-Semitism.

-The series of bomb threats in recent weeks has disrupted day-to-day life, sparked fear in tight-knit communities, and raised difficult questions about what the federal government is doing to find out who's responsible.
+The series of bomb threats in recent weeks has disrupted day-to-day life, sparked fear in tight-knit communities, and raised questions about what the federal government is doing to find out who's responsible.
 "You ask me are the feds doing enough?
 And I'm really not sure," the anonymous CEO said.

 The waves of threats

-The incidents hit the larger public consciousness on January 9, when 15 different Jewish centers and schools received bomb threats.
-Since then, the threats have occurred in concentrated waves, with a series of threats on January 18, January 31, February 20 and February 27.
+The incidents made national news when, on January 9, 15 Jewish centers and schools received bomb threats.
+Since then, the threats have occurred in waves, with a series of threats on January 18, January 31, February 20.

-On Monday, another 31 threats were called in to 23 JCCs and schools, bringing the total number of bomb threats to 100.
+The latest wave came Monday, with another 31 threats called in to 23 JCCs and schools -- bringing the total number of threats to 100.

 Jewish community centers, or JCCs, function as hubs of communal activity for Jews and non-Jews alike.
-They host art and sports classes for children and adults, and help create connected communities of friends and families.
+They host art and sports classes for children and adults, and help create connected communities.

-The threats have not been limited to the Northeast, or even just to the United States.
+The threats have not been limited to the Northeast, or to the United States.
 They have targeted 81 different locations, spread across 33 states and two Canadian provinces, according to data from the JCC Association of North America.

-On a basic level, the threats have interrupted regular life, forcing adults as well as children and infants to evacuate buildings on a moment's notice.
+They are disrupting the routine and the feeling of security in the affected centers, with adults, children and infants forced to evacuate at a moment's notice.

 But on a deeper level, the threats have functioned like terrorism, shattering the idea of safety.